tilalahmad/Test/README.md

 We think that customers who use our products feel that they use an open source product because of the extent they can influence the project, but with the security of a fully committed talented team working on the project.

-The Aspose.Words for Android examples published here at GitHub is a part of the above effort.
+The Aspose.Pdf for Android examples published here at GitHub is a part of the above effort.

 ##What's Included in this Examples Repository?